Best Robot Window Cleaners (2026)

 Ecovacs Winbot W2 Pro Omni vs Ecovacs Winbot W2S

 Identical cleaning hardware — same WIN-SLAM 4.0 navigation, TruEdge scrubbers, and triple-nozzle spray.
-The only real difference is power: the Pro Omni adds a 6-in-1 portable battery station (110 min cordless) and two extra safety levels (12 vs 10), at ~$80 more.
-The Pro Omni wins for outdoor, balcony, and high-rise glass; the W2S wins on price for windows near an outlet. [src4]
+The only real difference is power: the Pro Omni adds a 6-in-1 portable battery station (110 min cordless) and two extra safety levels (12 vs 10).
+That gap used to cost ~$80; after the W2S fell to ~$240 it now costs ~$159, which is a lot to pay purely for cordless operation.
+The Pro Omni still wins for outdoor, balcony, and high-rise glass; for anything near an outlet the W2S is now the obvious buy. [src4]

 Pick W2 Pro Omni if: your windows lack nearby outlets, or you want to clean exterior/balcony glass cordless.